liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/best-practices-for-metrics.markdown

 Since Liferay 7.0, JSP is the preferred technology for Audience Targeting extension views.
-FreeMarker views, however, are still supported through their respective base classes (e.g., `BaseFreemarkerRule`).
-If you're interested in using a technology besides JSP or FreeMarker to implement your UI, you can add a method `getFormHTML` to your `-Rule` class.
+FreeMarker views, however, are still supported through their respective base classes (e.g., `BaseFreemarkerTrackingAction`).
+If you're interested in using a technology besides JSP or FreeMarker to implement your UI, you can add a method `getFormHTML` to your `-TrackingAction` class.
 Here's an example of implementing the `getFormHTML` method:

     @Override
     public String getFormHTML(